magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-inherit.md

 Styles, JavaScript, images and fonts are static view files (according to Magento classification).<!--ADDLINK-->
 To customize static view files defined in the parent theme or in the module view or library files, you can override them by adding a file with the same name in the relevant location according to the fallback schemes described further.

-The fallback for static view files:
+The particular folders, where the system searches in the course of the fallback, depend on whether module context is known for file.
+Following are the descriptions of both options.

+a.
 If module context is not defined for a file:

 1. Theme static files: `app/design/<area>/<Vendor>/<theme>/web/<resource_type>`<!-- `app/design/<area>/<Vendor>/<theme>/web` -->
 2. Ancestor's static files, recursively, until a theme with no parent is reached: